 Regardless of whether you have any medical background, you can do significant research on the internet.
 Then, get on the telephone; you'll find that doctors, clinical nurses and other medical professionals are remarkably generous with time and information.

-When writing or calling doctors, be sure to have all of the patient's lab reports organized in front of you: CT scan, Liver Function Test (blood test which will have the bilirubin level etc.), biopsy report etc. The liver CT scan report should list the size of tumor(s).
+When writing or calling doctors, be sure to have all of the patient's lab reports organized and available: CT scan, Liver Function Test (blood test which will have the bilirubin level etc.), biopsy report etc. The liver CT scan report should list the size of tumor(s).
 If not, call the doc who wrote it, and ask to have the scan reviewed for this information.

 When researching treatments, here are some questions to ask:

-Ask what percentage of patients treated (for Ocular Melanoma which has metastasized to the liver) show a response?
+Ask what percentage of patients treated (specifically for Ocular Melanoma which has metastasized to the liver) show a response--what is the response rate?
 Response is defined as shrinkage of the tumor by 50% or more.
-If the response rate is similar to the placebo effect (ca. 15%), the treatment will produce futile suffering and compromise the patient's remaining time for good quality of life.
+If the response rate is similar to the placebo effect (ca. 20%), the treatment will produce futile suffering and compromise the patient's remaining time for good quality of life.

 Precisely what is the method used for this treatment (duration of procedure, prep etc), and what are the chemochemicals used (if any)?